AlexsLemonade/refinebio-py/docs/quickstart.rst

 * `email_address` is the email address that will be notified when the Dataset is finished processing.

-The parameters `experiments` and `dataset_dict` both control the which Experiments and Samples will be a part of the Dataset.
+The parameters `experiments` and `dataset_dict` both control which Experiments and Samples will be a part of the Dataset.

 * `experiments` can be used when you want to add specific Experiments to your Dataset.
 All the downloadable samples associated with the Experiments that you pass in will be added to the Dataset.